Swedish multinational clothing-retail company H&M has the following description for the position of ‘Sales Advisor’ in the firm.

 Now, of course, every firm can’t have the technological resources of a billion-dollar company at their disposal, but the overarching point remains – Lost in this transition from retail to digital, is the loss of tangible customer data that sales advisors used to specialize in.

-Websites can’t tell how you how your customers are feeling, they can’t identify the thought process about why you bailed on that purchase, they can’t handle grievances as they happen and often alienate an entire generation of non-technology friendly users because of a complicated user interface.
+Websites can’t tell how you how your customers are feeling, a website can’t identify the thought process behind why they bailed on that purchase, it can’t handle grievances as they happen and often alienate an entire generation of non-technology friendly users because of a complicated user interface.

 Enter, conversational automation.